maxmillernunes/forum-nodejs-with-ddd/README.md

 ## Project Structure

-- `src/`: Main domain code and use cases
+- `src/`: Main domain code, including entities, use cases, repositories, and value objects.
-- `test/`: In-memory repositories and factories for testing
+- `test/`: In-memory repositories, factories, and utilities for automated testing.
-- `core/`: Utilities and base types
+- `core/`: Base types, utilities, domain events, and shared errors.
+- `domain/`: Subdomains such as `forum` and `notification`, organized into application layers and entities.

 ### Example file tree